destel/rill/README.md

 especially at scale.
 While out-of-order results are acceptable in many scenarios, some cases require preserving the original order.

-To address this, rill provides ordered versions of its core functions, such as **OrderedMap** and **OrderedFilter**.
+To address this, rill provides ordered versions of its core functions, such as **OrderedMap** or **OrderedFilter**.
 These functions perform additional synchronization under the hood to ensure that if value **x** precedes value **y** in the input channel, then **f(x)** will precede **f(y)** in the output.

 Here's a practical example: finding the first occurrence of a specific string among 1000 large files hosted online.
-Downloading all files at once would consume too much memory, processing them sequentially would be too slow, and traditional concurrency patterns would lose file order.
+Downloading all files at once would consume too much memory, processing them sequentially would be too slow, and traditional concurrency patterns do not preserve the order of files, making it challenging to find the first match.

 The combination of **OrderedFilter** and **First** functions solves this elegantly, while downloading and keeping in memory at most 5 files at a time.